🧡 Skip to main content🔍 Skip to search

 Run As settings

-Now, when the concepts of user profile and user desktop are explained, let us see how this applies to Automation Workshop.
+Now, when the concepts of user profile and user Desktop are explained, let us see how this applies to Automation Workshop.

 Run Task as currently logged in user

-Running the Task from the account of currently logged in user is only possible if a user is fully logged in.
-In this case credentials do not need to be explicitly specified since they are already provided by user upon logon.
-The Task started from the account of currently logged in user also gets access to user desktop and can effectively start applications that require user interaction.
-Besides, the Task inherits full access to the same resources as the user (like access to network shares, disks, folders, files, etc.).
-Running the Task as current user is most suitable for environments where only a single user is logged in at a time.
+Running the Task from the account of the currently logged-in user is only possible if a user is fully logged in.
+In this case credentials do not need to be explicitly specified since they are already provided by the user upon logon.
+The Task started from the account of the currently logged-in user also gets access to the user Desktop and can effectively start applications that require user interaction.

 Run Task as Service user · SYSTEM